 Conclusion text, approx. 50 words

-The data are clear: women want to be in paid employment, but a persistent set of socio-economic barriers keep them out of the workforce.
+The data is clear: women want to be in paid employment, but a persistent set of socio-economic barriers keep them out of the workforce.
 Identifying and quantifying these barriers allows us to develop smarter policy responses for removing them.
-Ultimately, closing gender gaps in the labour force is not just good for individual women, but for the global economy as a whole.
+Ultimately, closing gender gaps in the labour force is not just good for women and their households, but for the global economy as a whole.

 Button: [Link to WESO Trends for Women 2017] LEARN MORE